-Here are five organizational pitfalls that can quietly derail even the most faithful of congregations—and what to do about them:
+Here are seven organizational pitfalls that can quietly derail even the most faithful of congregations—and what to do about them:

 In 1967, the Swiss watch industry controlled over 80% of the global market.
-But when electronic watches were introduced, the Swiss dismissed them as a passing fad.
+But when electronic watches were introduced (most notably by Seiko), the Swiss dismissed them as a passing fad.
 Within a decade, they had lost their dominance to competitors who embraced innovation.

 The church can fall into the same trap when it values tradition over mission.
 When beloved customs become untouchable, they may obscure rather than illuminate the Good News.